Débora Duque

 Biography

-Prior to attending Brown, she worked as a journalist in the Northeast of Brazil, covering local and national politics, and served as the head of the communication department at the Federal Institute of Education, Science, and Technology.
-She obtained her B.A. in Journalism and Political Science at Universidade Federal de Pernambuco and M.A. in Political Science at Brown.
+Before beginning her doctoral studies, she worked as a political journalist for local news outlets in Brazil and as a communication manager at the Federal Institute of Education, Science and Technology.
+She holds a BA in Journalism and Political Science from the Federal University of Pernambuco (UFPE), Brazil, and a MA in Political Science from Brown University.